Azure/aztk/docs/51-define-plugin.md

 #### public   | `optional`  | `bool`
  If the port should be open publicly(Default: `False`)

-## Environment variables availables in the plugin
+## Environment variables available in the plugin

 AZTK provide a few environment variables that can be used in your plugin script